 I made this just with one steak, for myself, for lunch.

-I've made it before though using an incredible piece of beef fillet for a friend's party.
-Just make up more marinade and cook the beef in the oven - like a roast done with the meat still pink in the middle.
+I've made it before though using an incredible piece of beef fillet for a friend's party - with pro-rata'd up marinade of course.

 Don't worry too much about the exact quantities of ingredients - to be honest it all tastes good!